Kamala Harris needed to outperform Joe Biden’s successes in Philly’s suburbs to win Pa. She did worse.

 “People are feeling good about getting involved again.
 And I’m seeing that all the time,” Agovino said.

 “This election clearly showed a move to the right and a move towards conservatism throughout the country,” he said.
-“Now it’s on Trump and the Senate and House and party apparatus, like myself and the committee, to leverage that and build a kind of consistent enduring conservative philosophy that can govern and deliver for people.”
+“Now it’s on Trump and the Senate and House and party apparatus, like myself and the committee, to leverage that and build a kind of consistent, enduring conservative philosophy that can govern and deliver for people.”

-But Monica Taylor, the Democrat who chairs the Delaware County Council, pointed out that turnout remained relatively high in the collar counties and three of the four remained landslides for Harris — even if they weren’t the gains Democrats had needed to carry the state.
+But Monica Taylor, the Democrat who chairs the Delaware County Council, pointed out that turnout remained relatively high in the collar counties and that three of the four remained landslides for Harris — even if they weren’t the gains Democrats had needed to carry the state.

 And she’s convinced Democrats can continue to build support in the collar counties.